MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 By using <a href="https://azure.microsoft.com/en-us/services/search/" target="_blank">Azure Search</a>,
 you can create an efficient search index that a bot can easily search, facet, and filter over.
-Let's briefly examine a search index that is created using the Azure portal:
+Consider a search index that is created using the Azure portal.

 ![Dialog Structure](media/designing-bots/patterns/search3.PNG)

-We want to be able to access all properties of our data store, so we set each property as "retrievable."
+You want to be able to access all properties of our data store, so you set each property as "retrievable."
-We want to be able to find musicians by name, so we set the **Name** property as "searchable."
+You want to be able to find musicians by name, so you set the **Name** property as "searchable."
-Finally, we want to be able to facet and filter over musicians' eras, so we mark the **Eras** property as both "facetable" and "filterable."
+Finally, you want to be able to facet filter over musicians' eras, so you mark the **Eras** property as both "facetable" and "filterable."

-Faceting determines the values that exist in the data store for given property, along with the magnitude of each value.
+Faceting determines the values that exist in the data store for a given property, along with the magnitude of each value.
-For example, the following screenshot shows that there are 5 distinct eras in the data store:
+For example, this screenshot shows that there are 5 distinct eras in the data store:

 ![Dialog Structure](media/designing-bots/patterns/facet.png)

 Filtering, in turn, selects only the specified instances of a certain property.
-For example, we could filter the result set above to contain only items where **Era** is equal to "Romantic."
+For example, you could filter the result set above to contain only items where **Era** is equal to "Romantic."

 > [!NOTE]
-> See <a href="https://github.com/ryanvolum/AzureSearchBot" target="_blank">here</a>
+> See <a href="https://github.com/ryanvolum/AzureSearchBot" target="_blank">a sample bot</a>
 > for a complete example of a knowledge bot that is created using Azure Document DB, Azure Search, and the
 > Microsoft Bot Framework.
 >
 > For the sake of simplicity, the example above shows a search index that is created using the Azure portal.
-> Indeces can also be created programatically.
+> Indices can also be created programatically.

 ## QnA Maker

 Some knowledge bots may simply aim to answer frequently asked questions (FAQs).
 <a href="https://www.microsoft.com/cognitive-services/en-us/qnamaker" target="_blank">QnA Maker</a>
 is a powerful tool that's designed specifically for this use case.
-QnA Maker has the built-in ability to scrape questions and answers from an existing FAQ site, and also allows you to manually configure your own custom list of questions and answers.
+QnA Maker has the built-in ability to scrape questions and answers from an existing FAQ site.
+It also allows you to manually configure your own custom list of questions and answers.
-It has natural languaging processing (NLP) abilities, enabling it to even provide answers to questions that are worded (slightly) differently than expected.
+QnA Maker has natural languaging processing (NLP) abilities, enabling it to even provide answers to questions that are worded slightly differently than expected.
 However, it does not have semantic language understanding abilities.
-That is, on it's own, it cannot determine that a puppy is a type of dog, nor that vodka is a type of liquor.
+It cannot determine that a puppy is a type of dog, for example.

-Let's review an example.
-Using the QnA Maker web interface, we configure a knowledge base with three question and answer pairs:
+Using the QnA Maker web interface, you can configure a knowledge base with three question and answer pairs:

 ![Dialog Structure](media/designing-bots/patterns/KnowledgeBaseConfig.png)

-Then, we test it by asking a series of questions:
+Then, you can test it by asking a series of questions:

 ![Dialog Structure](media/designing-bots/patterns/exampleQnAConvo.png)

 The bot correctly answers the questions that directly map to the ones that were configured in the knowledge base.
 However, it incorrectly responds to the question "can I bring my rum?".
-Because this question is most similar in structure to the question "can I bring my dog?", and because QnA Maker does not inherently understand the meaning of words (i.e., it does not know that "rum" is a type of liquor), it answers "Dogs are not allowed."
+Because this question is most similar in structure to the question "can I bring my dog?" and because QnA Maker does not inherently understand the meaning of words, i.e., it does not know that "rum" is a type of liquor, it answers "Dogs are not allowed."

 > [!TIP]
-> Create your QnA pairs and then test and re-train your bot, by using
+> Create your QnA pairs and then test and re-train your bot by using
 > the menu on the left side of the conversation to select an alternative answer for each
 > incorrect answer that is given.

 ## LUIS

-Some knowledge bots require natural language processing (NLP) capabilities so that they can analyze a user's message(s) to determine the user's intent.
+Some knowledge bots require natural language processing (NLP) capabilities so that they can analyze a user's messages to determine the user's intent.
 Language Understanding Intelligent Service (LUIS) provides a fast and effective means of adding NLP capabilities to bots.
-LUIS enables you to use existing, pre-built models from Bing and Cortana whenever they meet your needs, and also allows you to create specialized models of your own.
+LUIS enables you to use existing, pre-built models from Bing and Cortana whenever they meet your needs.
+It also allows you to create specialized models of your own.

 When working with huge datasets, it's not necessarily feasible to train an NLP model with every variation of an entity.
 In a music playing bot, for example, a user might message "Play Reggae", "Play Bob Marley", or "Play One Love".